Labour Relations in Ukraine at the Time of Quarantine

 Remote (distance) work

-The issue of remote or distance work is virtually unsettled by the applicable legislation.
-However, in accordance with the newly adopted Law No. 530-IX On Prevention of Occurrence and Spread of Coronavirus Disease (COVID-19), dated 17 March 2020, an employer may instruct an employee to perform at home during a certain period of time the work, as defined by the labour contract.
+In accordance with Law No. 530-IX On Prevention of Occurrence and Spread of Coronavirus Disease (COVID-19), dated 17 March 2020, an employer may instruct an employee to perform at home during a certain period of time the work, as defined by the labour contract.